 Brittany Jones serves as the Director of Policy and Engagement for Kansas Family Voice.
 In her role, Brittany works with legislators throughout the legislative session to pass good legislation that promotes a Kansas where God is honored, religious liberty flourishes, families thrive, and life is cherished.
 Brittany previously served Family Policy Alliance as a Policy Manager focusing on the issues of religious freedom, life, education, and pornography.
 She has worked with multiple states to develop legislative and policy strategies that advance the issues of life, education, and family.
 She is especially interested in school choice issues as they intersect with religious freedom.

 Brittany holds a Bachelor of Arts from Louisiana College in History with a minor in Political Science and a juris doctorate from Regent University School of Law.
-She is licensed to practice law in Washington, D.C.
+She is licensed to practice law in Kansas and Washington, D.C.
 While in law school she served as a legal intern for the Family Research Council in Washington, D.C. and for the American Center for Law and Justice in Virginia Beach, VA.
-She also assisted Professor Jeffrey Brauch writing his recently released book Flawed Perfection: What it Means to be Human and Why It Matters for Culture, Politics, and the Law.
+She also assisted Professor Jeffrey Brauch writing his book Flawed Perfection: What it Means to be Human and Why It Matters for Culture, Politics, and the Law.

 Pastor David Beauchamp serves as the Director of Church Engagement for Kansas Family Voice where he heads the organization’s efforts to engage pastors, churches, and Christians to advance a culture that values the dignity of every human life, strong families, and religious liberty.
 He also leads the Church Ambassador Network, an initiative of Kansas Family Foundation, our 501(c)(3) organization associated with Kansas Family Voice.
 He is responsible for cultivating a network of pastors and other church leaders who embrace biblical citizenship by praying for elected officials and amplifying the voice of pro-family citizens.
 He provides resources to inform and equip biblical citizens to effectively engage our culture and government as witnesses of Jesus Christ.

 David lives with his wife, Deborah, of 39 years.
 They have two sons, two daughters, a son-in-law, two daughters-in-law, and six grandchildren.
 He enjoys life with Debbie and lives on a 51-acre farm in Kansas City, Kansas.